tcdvm/vetophthovuepress/notes/getstarted.md

 ## Recent updates
+04/2021
+- New additions to the [Poetry Page](artcorner/poetry.html) of the Art Corner!!
+Thank you to Dr. Godwin for the lovely contribution inspired by [ectropion](eyelids/eyelids.html#ectropion).
+Also added some graphics to the poetry.
+Still open for submissions!
+Email tchendvm@gmail.com.
+Stay stafe.

 03/2021
 - A year since the pandemic started.
 Time flies!
 Hope everyone is staying healthy and getting vaccinated!
 - Edited Eyelids some more, including a neat interface that allows for "revealing" an image with questions and answers.
 See below for an example of that: